elmorenox/Deploy_Jenkins_Server-EBS_Application/README.md

 Build

-- Click on 'Build Now'
+- From the Jenkins dashb click on 'Build Now'
 - Download the output zip to your local machine
 - Hover over your builds number under the 'Build History' section.
 Click on 'Console Output'
 - Look for the output directory of the zip compression command.
 It set output in a jenkins workspace folder.